sharetribe/flex-docs/src/docs/cookbook-payments/removing-stripe/index.md

 # Removing Stripe

 In this guide, we will go through the minimum changes needed to make the booking flow work without Stripe.
+This is not an easy customization project.
+FTW templates are made for a specific transaction process and payments are a core
+feature: its ubiquitous nature means that you need to touch quite many components and files.
 Most likely you need to customize some parts (e.g. transaction process, email templates, checkout page) more depending on your marketplace idea.
-You might also want to remove e.g. unused Stripe components from your project to clean up the code.
+For example, you might also want to remove unused Stripe components from your project to clean up the code.

 ###1.
 Update the transaction process and remove Stripe related actions